-Despite the famous ‘special relationship’ enforcing a judgment from a court in the United States in England, isn’t always straightforward.
+Despite the famous ‘special relationship’ enforcing US judgements in the UK isn’t always straightforward.

 Curiously, there is no reciprocal agreement, allowing the mutual recognition and easy enforcement of judgments in either country.